Faizan27/Rock-Paper-Scissors/README.md

 ## Summary
 ### Overview of the game

-The game uses a Raspberry Pi computer and Raspberry Pi camera installed on a 3D printed support with LED strips to achieve consistent images.
+The game uses a Raspberry Pi computer and Raspberry Pi camera installed on a support with LED strips to achieve consistent images.

 The pictures taken by the camera are processed and fed to an image classifier that determines whether the gesture corresponds to "Rock", "Paper" or "Scissors" gestures.